NinoNinja13/GoldenIA/SECURITY.md

 ## SECURITY

-Android Golden is designed with security in mind.
+Golden is designed with security in mind.
 All generated logs are erased instantly, ensuring user privacy.
 Additionally, the app operates without the need for an internet connection, making it a reliable option for task automation on MacroDroid. 🤖🌟